 e: email@example.com t: 059 9175442

-PhD Candidate and researcher in Machine Learning, with 21 years of industrial experience in software, FPGA & IC Design Engineering with Digital SoC / IP ASIC, FPGA and PCB design and test, training and customer support experience in a variety of different industries.
+PhD Candidate and researcher in Machine Learning.
+Lecturer and supervisor in undergrad and postgrad Electronics.
+Twenty-two years of industrial experience in software, FPGA & IC Design Engineering with Digital SoC/IP ASIC, FPGA and PCB design and test, training and customer support experience in various industries.
 Project manager, team and technical leader.
-2 years of External Examiner experience, 9 years of lecturing and research supervision experience.
-3 years of research experience whilst completing a PhD.
+Three years of External Examiner experience, eleven years of lecturing and research supervision experience.

 - ACADEMC AND RESEARCH EXPERIENCE

 Research assistant on a PhD project designing low power embedded hardware for the SeNDT project in Trinity College Dublin, 2003-2004.

 PhD Research Candidate, researching Micro-architectural Optimisations of Machine Learning Algorithms in FPGAs, ASICs and Embedded Systems for Increased Performance and Power, Area Conservation, 2016-2020.
 The thesis was submitted in 2020.